samanshirdell/Dotfiles/readme.md

     yay -S wlogout
     ```
 2. Copy `Dotfiles/.config/wlogout` into `~/.config/`
-3. If not already set make sure you set a keybind in hyprland.conf to launch wlogout.
+3. If not already set make sure you set a key bind in hyprland.conf to launch wlogout.
 </details>